technicated/swift-evolution/proposals/XXXX-variadic-generics.md

 ```
 This is obviously very tedious and error-prone, and if something is changed in one place it has to be replicated in all the other definitions.
 Tools exist that ease this problem (e.g. [Sourcery](https://github.com/krzysztofzablocki/Sourcery)), but it is still desirable to have language support for this kind of features.

-Let's take a look at some examples that are hard or impossible to "scale up" today with regualr Swift.
+Let's take a look at some examples that are hard or impossible to "scale up" today with regular Swift.

 ### Example 1: zip
 <!---    1         2         3         4         5         6         7      --->